-Employees around the country are adjusting to new health plans as their 2015 health benefits take effect.
+Employees around the country are adjusting to new health plans as their health benefits continue to evolve.
 For the next few blogs, we’ll be getting back to basics, discussing some of the health plan types and offering tips on how maximize your benefits under the details of these specific plans.
 Let’s start with an HMO.

 What is an HMO?